[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 Let’s take this random gag 100% literally and see where it leads us.

-We have previously analogized the flow of incentives to the flow of a river.
+We just analogized the flow of incentives to the flow of a river.
 The downhill trajectory is appropriate: the traps happen when you find an opportunity to trade off a useful value for greater competitiveness.
 Once everyone has it, the greater competitiveness brings you no joy – but the value is lost forever.
 Therefore, each step of the Poor Coordination Polka makes your life worse.

 But not only have we not yet reached the sea, but we also seem to move uphill surprisingly often.
 Why do things not degenerate more and more until we are back at subsistence level?
 I can think of three bad reasons – excess resources, physical limitations, and utility maximization – plus one good reason – coordination.